myevertime/Programming1/README.md

 # Python Programming
-Programs coded with python - involve some basic codings and complicated codings
+Programs coded with python - involve some basic codings and complicated codings(+ Machine Learning)